ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 17. For more information, please visit https://vividcard.sg/

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000041_3e07b1d0e9038bb4f3ec68cf57e5cec51027d84f9e9ff1867d83428b9b97c1b3.png)
-**Description**: The image shows a notepad lying on a gray surface with "Customer Care" printed in black at the bottom, while the top portion of the open page features a teal background with a white circle containing a black question mark; a teal eraser is placed next to the notepad, and a hand is seen holding a teal pencil near the edge of the notepad as if ready to write.
+**Description**: The image shows a notepad titled "Customer Care" with a teal page that features a large white circle enclosing a black question mark, suggesting uncertainty or inquiry; next to it, on a grey surface, lies a teal eraser, and a hand is holding a teal pencil, as if about to write or address the customer care concerns noted on the pad.